elugiarto/app-local/README.md

 ## Getting Started

-*From now on `$REPO` will refer to the path to this repository as it is checked out on your machine, e.g. `/Users/danieltedman/Workspace/app-local`.*
+0\.
+From now on `$REPO` will refer to the path to this repository as it is checked out on your machine, e.g. `/Users/danieltedman/Workspace/app-local`.

 1\.
 Ensure all [Dependencies](#dependencies) have been resolved.